 About Nai-Ni Chen

 Nai-Ni Chen is the founder, choreographer and Artistic Director of the Nai-Ni Chen Dance Company, comes from a rich dance tradition.
 She was a renowned traditional dancer in Taiwan where she was born and served on several ambassadorial culture missions to nineteen countries around the world including an one month engagement on Broadway in the Minskoff Theatre.
 An early member of the Cloud Gate Dance Theater of Taiwan, she graduated from the Chinese Cultural University and came to America to seek her own voice in the world of contemporary dance.
 Since the inception of her Company in 1988, Ms. Chen has created a rich and wide-ranging repertory, collaborating with a diverse group of musicians, artists, and cultural bearers.
-Touring over 25 years around the United State, her company has been presented in major performing art centers and colleges covering the continental United States.
+Touring over 25 years around the United State, her company has been presented in major performing art centers and communities covering the continental United States.